A snapshot: schools in Zurich considered (but not necessarily chosen) by English-speaking expats.

 Adapted curriculum; ages 3-11; co-ed; day; independent; privately owned

-A member of the eight strong Kalaidos Swiss Education Group (owned by the German Klett Group), which provides a bilingual (German/English) education for mainly German-speaking pupils.
-Students can move on to either the three year bilingual secondary programme or the six year college where they can aim for the Swiss bilingual Maturité or the IB Diploma.
+A member of the eight strong Kalaidos Swiss Education Group (owned by the German Klett Group), which provides a bilingual (German/English) education for mainly German-speaking students.
+There is the option to either move on to the three year bilingual secondary programme or the six year college where they can aim for either the Swiss bilingual Matura or the International Baccalaureate Diploma.

 Adapted curriculum/ Cambridge/ Swiss curriculum/ IGCSE/ IB Diploma/ American High School Diploma/ Swiss Matura; ages 6-19; co-ed; day and boarding; independent; privately owned; 330 students